-- (a) the Financial Statements, comprising the statement of profit or loss and other comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity, and Notes set out on pages 25 to 51, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2022 and of their performance, for the financial period ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and Corporations Regulations 2001; and other mandatory professional reporting requirements. - (b) the Financial Report also complies with International Financial Reporting Standards as disclosed in Note 1; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (a) the attached Financial Statements and Notes are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2023 and of its performance, for the financial period ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and Corporations Regulations 2001; and other mandatory professional reporting requirements. - (b) the Financial Report also complies with International Financial Reporting Standards as issued by the International Accounting Standards Board as disclosed in Note 1 to the financial statements; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 by the Financial Officer for the financial period ended 30 June 2022.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 by the Financial Officer and Chief Executive Officer for the financial period ended 30 June 2023.